logzio/logz-docs/_source/logzio_collections/_log-sources/aws-waf.md

 ##### Configure AWS WAF to enrich observability

 The first thing you'll need is to add a rule to your AWS WAF to send all HTTP request logs.
-Otherwise, the logs won't be sent from AWS WAF.

-1. In your AWS WAF console, go to your web ACLs screen and choose the relevant region.
+1. Open your AWS WAF admin console.
+Go to your web **ACLs** screen and select the relevant **Region**.
-2. Select an ACL that you can add your own rules to.
+2. Select an **ACL** that you can add your own rules to.
-3. In the ACL screen, go to the rules tab and add a rule.
+3. In the **ACL** screen, open the **Rules** tab, add your own rule, and fill in the details:
-    1. For the **Rule type**, select **Regular Rule**.
+    1. **Rule type** - Select **Regular Rule**.
     2. Use the **OR** separator.
     3. Next, create a statement with the following fields:
         * **Inspect: HTTP method**
         * **Match type: Starts with string**
-        * **String to match: GET OR POST**
+        * **String to match: GET**
-          We recommend monitoring both GET and POST methods.
-You can add additional statements, separated by OR for every HTTP method you would like to monitor.
+    4. Add additional statements, separated by **OR** for every HTTP method you would like to monitor.
+At the very least, we recommend monitoring GET and POST methods.
-    5. For the **Than** operator, use the **Count** action.
+    5. **Then** - Select the **Count** action.
     6. Save the rule.
-  4. Adjust the rule's hierarchy.

-  If you have other rules in your ACL, we recommend that this rule be as high up as possible in the hierarchy.
-That way it can take the logic of the other rules into consideration as well.
+  4. Adjust the rule's hierarchy, if relevant.
+If the ACL has other rules, it is recommended that this rule be as high in the hierarchy as possible, taking the other rules’ logic into consideration.
-  {:.info-box.tip}

 ##### Configure AWS WAF to send logs to an S3 Bucket